moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 It is uncertain how this outbreak will progress and what the future holds of HPAI in North America.
 If it follows a similar trajectory to Europe, we could see endemicity of HPAI with seasonal outbreaks.
 It remains to be seen how this could impact ecology and agriculture.

-Given this uncertainty-- and complicated ecology of this outbreak-- we need continued and increased surveillance in wild birds to understand both the current dynamics and better predict and curtail future outbreaks and spread.
+Given this uncertainty- and complicated ecology of this outbreak- we need continued and increased surveillance in wild birds to understand both the current dynamics and better predict and curtail future outbreaks and spread.